robmccoll/graphdb-testing/README.md

 modification, breadth first traversal, edge-parallel, and bulk-synchronous parallel).

 - Insertion / deletion / update
+  - Implemented according to the standard semantics of the data structure
 - Single-source shortest paths (output must be unweighted distance)
+  - Must be implemented using a breadth-first traversal
 - Shiloach-Vishkin style connected components
+  - Must be implemented using a (parallel where possible) for all edges loop
 - PageRank
+  - Must be implemented using (parallel where possible) for all vertices loops

 Additionally, information about their licensing, costs, capabilities, distribution patterns, etc. will be gathered but may or may not be available here.